juni103/SpringBooJPA-Fx/README.md

-# SpringBoot-JPA-Fx-CRUD
+# SpringBootJPA-Fx
-Simple CRUD Operations Using SpringBoot JPA in JavaFx
+Simple CRUD Operations Using SpringBoot JPA on mapped entites in JavaFx